spilgames/erl-cache/README.md

 The erl_cache module acts as the main application interface, allowing you to start/stop independent cache servers and interact with them.

-Each entry in a cache can be either valid, stale or evictable.
-The difference between stale and evictable is that, when a stale entry is requested, and in case a refresh callback was indicated when first setting it, it will be refreshed and so back into valid state.
+Each entry in a cache can be either valid, overdue or evictable.
+The difference between overdue and evictable is that, when a overdue entry is requested, and in case a refresh callback was indicated when first setting it, it will be refreshed and so back into valid state.
 Evictable entries will be removed from cache when hit and never returned to the client.